 We have litigated claims before both FINRA and JAMS for retail and institutional investors across the continental United States and Puerto Rico.
 We also represent retail and institutional international investors with assets in the United States that have suffered investment losses because of misconduct by a broker-dealer under FINRA jurisdiction.

-Contact Iorio Altamirano LLP for a free and confidential evaluation of your case if you have suffered investment losses and believe that you may have been the victim of fraud or other misconduct by your broker-dealer or financial advisor.
+If you are an investor who has been harmed, contact Iorio Altamirano LLP for a free and confidential evaluation of your case if you have suffered investment losses and believe that you may have been the victim of fraud or other misconduct by your broker-dealer or financial advisor.

-Our practice focuses on securities arbitration of investor claims arising from financial advisor and broker misconduct resulting in investment losses.
+Our practice primarily focuses on securities arbitration of investor claims arising from financial advisor and broker misconduct resulting in investment losses.
 We represent investors in a wide range of claims involving securities violations.

 Jorge Altamirano focuses on the representation of defrauded investors.
 He has handled hundreds of FINRA arbitration claims and has worked closely with retail and institutional...